 While the silence seemed to hang in the air, an audience of 250+ waited for the answer.
-I took a sip of water from the glass on the table and hoped they were going to be happy with what I had to say: "There is no one 'biggest' thing you can do - but - if you'll humor me for moment - I'll share with you what I think the one biggest word is?
+I took a sip of water from the glass on the table and hoped they were going to be happy with what I had to say: "There is no one "biggest" thing you can do - but - if you'll humor me for moment - I'll share with you what I think the one biggest word is?
 How's that?"

-There was some laughing from the audience; the questionasker nodded their agreement, I'll attempt to replicate in writing what happened.
+There was some laughing from the audience; the question-asker nodded their agreement.
+I'll attempt to replicate in writing what happened (I wish I had recorded this... smile).

-"Now, we are all adults here tonight and that is a good thing, because I need to talk to you adult to adult.
-I suggested that there is one big word...and I am working up the courage to tell you what it is.
+"Now, we're all adults here tonight and that's a good thing, because I need to talk to you adult to adult.
+I suggested that there is one big word and I'm working up the courage to tell you what it is.
 Why do I need courage?
 Well, because people think it's a 4-letter word and 4-letter words carry emotion with them, some people don't like them, some people think we shouldn't say them, some people think they are crass and vulgar.
-Sometimes however, there is just no better way to get a point across - so if we're okay with this - last chance - then I will share it."
+Sometimes however, there is just no better way to get a point across - so if we're okay with this - last chance - I'll share it."

-There was more laughter, shouts of encouragement from the audience, so I continued.
+There was more laughter, a few shouts of "yes!", so I continued.

-"Ok, here we go... to be honest, this is the first time I've ever done this in front of an audience - so I'm a bit nervous.
+"Ok, here we go... to be honest, this is the

+first time I've ever done this in front of an audience - so I'm a bit nervous.
 In fact, it might be easier if we do it as a cheer, all as a group.
-I'm going to say a letter, you repeat it back for me... here we go... give me a 'N' ('N' yelled back from the crowd...), give me an 'O' ('O' yelled back from the crowd) - What does that spell?
-'NO' Say it louder...
-'NO!'
+I'm going to say a letter, you repeat it back for me... here we go... give me a "N" ("N" yelled back from the crowd...), give me an "O" ("O" yelled back from the crowd - What does that spell?
+"NO" Say it louder...
+"NO!".
 Ok, we're done."